 Spring Semester (second year)

 Math 597, Industrial Project in Computational Applied Mathematics (6 units).
 Prerequisite: consent of instructor.
 May be repeated for credit.
 Students in the Applied Master’s Program earn a total of 6 units.
 Students work in teams on projects that are sponsored and funded by local industrial firms.
 Each team is supervised by a faculty member.
 The project is intended to provide a realistic industrial-like experience, complete with deadlines and a written final report, where students can put what they have learned to work, and where success is based on individual initiative, teamwork, and communication skills.

 Derdei Bichara, Assistant Professor, Mathematical Biology, Dynamical Systems, Control Theory

 Nicholas Brubaker, Assistant Professor, Mathematical Modeling, Fluids, Electrostatics and Elasticity

 Charles Hung Lee, Professor, Computational Mathematics, Fluid Dynamics, Aerospace Engineering

 Tyler McMillen, Professor, Nonlinear Dynamics, Differential Equations, Neuroscience

-Anael Verdugo, Assistant Professor, Nonlinear Dynamics, Differential Equations, Computational Biology
+Anael Verdugo, Associate Professor, Nonlinear Dynamics, Differential Equations, Computational Biology

 Research and More

 Faculty members in the modeling and computation track are actively involved in research areas which include aerospace engineering, social networks, cellular biology, epidemiology, and small-scale systems.
 They have obtained grants from the National Aerospace and Aeronautics and Space Administration (NASA) and from the National Science Foundation (NSF) to support their research.

 Faculty members regularly work with students in their projects and have found funding for students from their research grants.
 Research is a wonderful way to use the ideas from courses in a “real world” situation.
 Faculty members work with students in research projects which often lead to publications and presentations by students at local and national meetings.

 The industrial relevance of applied mathematics can be seen through the industrial projects in which faculty serve as consultants and the patents they obtain from their inventions.